voidforall/timeless-paper/README.md

 - **A protocol for packet network intercommunication** (1974), Cerf, V., & Kahn, R. [[pdf]](http://education.sigcomm.org/papers/ck74.pdf)

   This paper contains a lot of the ideas that later became TCP and IP, two foundational protocols that make up the Internet.
 Cerf and Kahn received the ACM Turning Award, in part for the work contained in this paper.

+- **End-To-End Arguments in System Design** (1984), Saltzer, J. H., Reed, D. P., & Clark, D. D. [[pdf]](http://education.sigcomm.org/papers/src84.pdf)

+  This paper presents the "end-to-end argument", a classic design principle widely used to guide the design of many of the Internet's protocols and systems.